anegg0/doc.palm.readthedocs/docs/index.md

 ## Why develop on Palm?

-Powered by the PALM token, the Palm Network ecosystem enables creators and artists to mint energy-efficient NFTs with low gas fees and fast transaction finality.
+Powered by the PALM token, the Palm network ecosystem enables creators and artists to mint energy-efficient NFTs with low gas fees and fast transaction finality.

 Palm is a fully Ethereum-compatible network, allowing you to deploy any EVM-compatible smart